evanlouie/eece443/assignments/ass7/iseefin_investments.md

 ### 1.2 Scope
 This Software Development Plan describes the overall plan to be used by the ISeeFin project, including deployment of the product.
 The details of the individual iterations will be described in the Iteration Plans.
-The plans as outlined in this document are based upon the product requirements as defined in the *Use Case Document*.
+The plans as outlined in this document are based upon the product requirements as defined in the *Use Case Document* (Appendix A).

 ### 1.3 Definitions, Acronyms, and Abbreviations
 TODO